-4. Types of data requested
+2.1 Types of data requested

-To gauge the size of the OTC derivatives markets, the survey will collect the data on outstandings in both nominal amounts and gross market values.
+To gauge the size of the OTC derivatives markets, the survey will collect the data on outstanding amounts in both nominal amounts and gross market values.
 Taken together, these measures provide a more meaningful indication of market size than either measure in isolation.

-All outstanding data should be reported as of the last business day of June 2019.
+All outstanding amounts data should be reported as of the last business day of June 2022.

-Notional amounts outstanding
+2.1.1 Notional amounts outstanding

 Nominal or notional amounts outstanding provide not only a measure of market size, but also a rough proxy of the potential transfer of price risk in derivatives markets.
-They are also comparable with measures of market size in related underlying cash markets and shed useful light on the relative size and growth of cash and derivatives markets.
+They shed useful light on the relative size and growth of cash and derivatives markets.

 Nominal or notional amounts outstanding are defined as the gross nominal or notional value of all deals concluded and not yet settled at the reporting date.
-The data should in principle be reported on a consolidated basis, ie inter-company deals should always be excluded, even if they relate to transactions with affiliates which are unconsolidated, based on ownership criteria, but are in effect controlled by the reporting institution.
+The data should in principle be reported on a consolidated basis, ie inter-company deals should always be excluded, even if they relate to derivative positions with affiliates which are unconsolidated, based on ownership criteria, but are in effect controlled by the reporting institution.
 For contracts with variable nominal or notional principal amounts, the basis for reporting should be the nominal or notional principal amounts at the time of reporting.